apache/fluo-website/pages/getinvolved.md

 Below are some ways that you can get involved with Apache Fluo:

+### Issues

+Fluo uses GitHub issues to track bugs and new features.
+Fluo has multiple git repositories, each with its own issues.
+Use the following links to report bugs, request new features, or search current issues.

+ * [Fluo issues][fi]
+ * [Fluo Recipes issue][ri]
+ * [Website issues][wi]

 ### Mailing lists

-The `dev` mailing list is for general discussion, announcing releases, organizing meet ups, etc.  For discussion regarding specific issues or pull request consider using Github ([Fluo][f], [Fluo Recipes][r], [Fluo website][w]).
-The `notifications` and `commits` mailing lists receive email from automated services and can be used to observe project activity.
+The `dev` mailing list is for user questions, general discussion, announcing releases, organizing meet ups, etc. The `notifications` and `commits` mailing lists receive email from automated services and can be used to observe project activity.
+A lot of discussion happens on GitHub and is archived to the notifications list.

 dev@fluo.apache.org           | [Subscribe][dev-sub]     | [Unsubscribe][dev-unsub]    | [Archive][dev-arch]
 notifications@fluo.apache.org | [Subscribe][ntfy-sub]    | [Unsubscribe][ntfy-unsub]   | [Archive][ntfy-arch]